tdurgasaranya/activity06-logistic-regression/README.md

   complete during the first 75-minute class meeting.
 - `day02-multiple-logistic` - a folder that contains items for you to complete during the second 75-minute class meeting.
+- `day03-multinomial-logistic` - a folder that contains items for you to complete during the third 75-minute class meeting.

 We will explore most of these items over this week.
 Before doing that, you will first make your own copy of this repository.